 In 2023, the standard Vatican Museum admission ticket is €17 but a surcharge for online purchases brings it up to €22 if bought directly from the museum.
 These cheapest tickets are very rarely available — even months in advance — while resellers legitimately sell entry-only museum tickets online.
 (Short-notice availability differs from the museum site and the various resellers, so compare if dates are sold out.)

 Reputable resellers such as Tiqets, Viator, and Get Your Guide usually have much better cancelation conditions but they add their own surcharges.
 Getting a Vatican Museum ticket for around €30 from resellers is very good going.
 Many sell for €40 and claim it is at a 20% discount.
 The higher the demand for tickets, the higher the price.

 Buying Tickets at the Vatican Museum

-The cheapest tickets for the Vatican Museum are sold on site at the museum but the queues are usually enormous – this really is a bad way of saving.
+The cheapest tickets for the Vatican Museum are sold on-site at the museum but the queues are usually enormous – this really is a bad way of trying to save.
 Rather skip a gelato or beer later in the day and pay the surcharge for an online, time-slot ticket.
 However, if planning on trying to buy a ticket at the museum itself, it is generally a better option to arrive after lunch rather than early morning.